helloworld1008/LogAggregator/README.md

 # LogAggregator - Collect logs between two timestamps

-Logaggregator copies all log lines between two timestamps to a new file.
+Logaggregator is python-based utility that copies all log lines between two timestamps to a new file.
 You can process this new log file elsewhere

+## Use case